-What do Medicare Advantage Plans cover?
+What Dental Coverage do Medicare Advantage Plans Include?

 Certain dental services can be covered by Medicare Advantage Plans, but make sure to ask your plan provider which services will be covered, for each plan may be different.
 It would be best if you also asked your dentist to confirm which plans are accepted.